Suicides at the Golden Gate Bridge: Suicide barriers

 The nets have widely been considered successful, even convincing former skeptics.
 As of November 21, 2024, the Golden Gate Bridge Highway and Transportation District reported that the number of deaths by suicide year to date had been eight, down from an average 33.5.
 Through the end of October 2024, thwarted attempts were down from an annual average of 200 to 106.
+There were only four suicides, and none after May, in 2025.

 Angels

 A volunteer group called the Bridgewatch Angels was founded by Pleasanton Police Lieutenant, Mia Munayer, in 2011.
 During every major holiday and while off-duty, Munayer mobilizes hundreds of volunteers to patrol the bridge looking for anyone who may be contemplating suicide.
 Before embarking on their morning or afternoon shifts, Bridgewatch Angels volunteers receive training on the warning signs of someone in crisis, indirect and direct ways to engage with people walking alone on the bridge, and safety protocol when interacting with a suicidal person requiring police intervention.
 Each Bridgewatch event is dedicated to the memory of a person who jumped from the Golden Gate Bridge and their family joins the Bridgewatch Angels as they walk together to honor the memory of their loved one.
 The Bridgewatch Angels are credited with making dozens of interventions each year.